 - 1/2 cup chopped pecans

 Cinnamon Glaze (optional)

 - Preheat the oven to 350F.
 Line a 5 x 10 loaf pan with parchment paper.

 - In a medium mixing bowl, whisk together the ground flaxseed and water.
 Let stand for 5 minutes to thicken.
 Then, whisk in the remaining wet ingredients (i.e., pumpkin purée, almond milk, Stevia In The RawⓇ, coconut oil, and maple syrup).

-- Stir the sea salt, baking powder, baking soda, cinnamon, and spelt flour into the wet mixture, one by one, in the order listed.
+- Stir the sea salt, baking soda, baking powder, cinnamon, cranberries, pecans, and spelt flour into the wet mixture, one by one, in the order listed.
 Stop stirring when there are no flour patches at the bottom of the bowl.
 Be careful not to overmix—spelt has a delicate gluten structure, so overmixing will result in dry, crumbly bread.
 The batter should be quite thick and fluffy.

 - Scoop the batter into the lined pan and use a spatula to gently smooth the top.